Citizen's Guide to the Budget: Budget Terms

 • Cash paid or to be paid for the purchase of an item or for a service performed.

 • Grants and other payments from the federal government that are expended through the State budget to fund various activities funded by the federal government.
+These funds may be provided based on block grants, formulas, competitive awards, or reimbursement for State spending based on a match percentage.
 Such funds are subject to applicable federal laws and regulations.
-Federal funds often require a State funding match.
+Federal funds may require a State funding match or require the State to meet a certain level of spending (referred to as maintenance of effort).
 Before an agency can spend these funds, its budget must contain a federal fund appropriation for at least the amount of funds to be spent.
-Medicaid is the largest entitlement program in the State budget, providing health care based on income.

 • Charges associated with using a particular service provided by State government to its citizens.
 The charge generally recovers the cost of providing the service.
 Examples include State park receipts and license registration renewal.

-• The Fiscal Digest is produced annually by DBM by July 1 that lists the appropriations enacted by the General Assembly in the State Budget for the new fiscal year.
-The Fiscal Digest also contains other budgetary information for the enacted budget, such as deficiency appropriations for the most recently completed fiscal year.
+• The Fiscal Digest is produced annually by the Department of Budget and Management and lists the appropriations enacted in the State Budget for the new fiscal year.
+The Fiscal Digest also contains other budgetary information for the enacted budget, such as personnel data, funds that are withheld pending completion of certain actions, and deficiency appropriations for the most recently completed fiscal year.

 • The calendar on which the State operates for financial purposes.
 Maryland’s fiscal year begins on July 1 and ends on June 30.